-It’s the beginning of the year and we’ve all made resolutions big and small for 2018.
+At same point in our lives, we’ve all made resolutions big and small.
 Among the most popular have to be fitness and nutrition goals.
 Get fit, eat healthily.
 It’s so easy to say them, and become disheartened when you don’t know how to go about achieving them.
 After all, ‘get fit and eat healthily’ are very broad goals.

 Plan your meals